DilwoarH/ClinicSearch/README.md

 # Clinics Search
 ```
 Microservice using Clinics Data from data.gov.uk.
+To keep the code to a minimum, framework was not used
+however a standard is followed with controllers and services (models).
+All configs should be stored in
+config.js and any new packages added should be added to package.json under the "dependencies" object.
 ```

 ## Instructions